Immortals Can’t Protect a Cherokee Town

 “The Nûñnĕ´hĭ poured out by hundreds, armed and painted for the fight, and the most curious thing about it all was that they became invisible as soon as they were fairly outside of the settlement, so that although the enemy saw the glancing arrow or the rushing tomahawk, and felt the stroke, he could not see who sent it.
 Before such invisible foes the invaders soon had to retreat… As they retreated they tried to shield themselves behind rocks and trees, but the Nûñnĕ´hĭ arrows went around the rocks and killed them from the other side, and they could find no hiding place.”

 The Immortals then returned to the mound, where they are believed still to live.
-(See “Historical Tidbits” below for other pre-war stories.)
-However, the Cherokee who inherited the mound are wise enough not to rely on them.
+(See the “Historical Tidbits” for other pre-war stories about the mound.)
+However, the Cherokee are wise enough not to rely on them.
 On word of the approach of the “outsider” army, they have abandoned the village.

 Approach of the Militia